MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS/README.md

 ## Containerization of the project

 - Clone the repository on your EC2 instance
-  - Go to "[Github](https://github.com/MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS) -> <> Code -> HTTPS" and copy the web URL
+  - Go to "[Github](https://github.com/MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS) -> Code -> HTTPS" and copy the repository URL
   - Or just copy this ``` https://github.com/MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS.git ```
   - Run ``` git clone https://github.com/MitaliThorat1316/DevOps-Automation-for-E-Commerce-Application-on-AWS.git ```

+- Create Docker Hub account
+  - Go to [Docker Hub](https://hub.docker.com/) and follow the steps
+  - My username is "mitali1609" replace it with your own in the below steps

-- Build docker images
+- Build images and run Docker containers
-  - We'll implement this project on three services 'product catalog','ad' and 'recommendation'
+  - We'll containerize three services: 'product catalog', 'ad' and 'recommendation'
-  - In the terminal, go to "the repository -> src -> product catalog"
-  - The 'product catalog' service in 'Go' language so you should have golang installed on your machine, if you don't have it, run ```sudo apt install golang -go```
-  - run ```ls```, you'll see 'Dockerfile' you can rewrite it to practice or directly follow the steps below
+  - Navigate to "src/product catalog" in the repository
-  - To build the Docker image, run ```docker build -t mitali1609/product-catalog:v1 .```
+    - To build the Docker image for 'product catalog service' , run ```docker build -t mitali1609/product-catalog:v1 .```
-  - To run the Docker image, run ```docker run mitali1609/product-catalog:v1```
+    - To run the container for 'product catalog service' , run ```docker run mitali1609/product-catalog:v1```
+  - Navigate to "src/ad"
+    - To build the Docker image for 'ad service' , run ```docker build -t mitali1609/adservice:v1 .```
+    - To run the container for 'ad service' , run ```docker run mitali1609/adservice:v1```
+  - Navigate to "src/recommendation"
+    - To build the Docker image for 'recommendation service' , run ```docker build -t mitali1609/recommendationservice:v1 .```
+    - To run the container for 'recommendation service' , run ```docker run mitali1609/recommendationservice:v1```
+  - Similarly you can build images and run containers for the rest of the services in the project

+- Push Docker containers to registry
+  - Login to Docker Hub, run ```docker login``` and follow the steps
+  - List your images, run ```docker images | grep mitali1609```
+  - Push the images to Docker Hub
+    ```
+    docker push mitali1609/product-catalog:v1
+    docker push mitali1609/adservice:v1
+    docker push mitali1609/recommendationservice:v1
+    ```

 ## Infrastructure as code using Terraform